Why You Get Brain Fog When Sick

 When Brain Fog Needs Medical Review

-• Brain fog should be evaluated if it persists, worsens over time, or interferes with work, safety, or daily life.
+- Brain fog needs medical review if it persists, worsens over time, or interferes with work, safety, or daily life.

-• Cognitive symptoms that last long-term after illness may suggest more than a short immune response and need further assessment.
+- Cognitive symptoms that persist long-term after illness may indicate more than a transient immune response and warrant further assessment.

 What to Discuss With a Clinician